cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

     \sigma_{\text{year} > 1960 \text{ OR } \text{author_id} = 6}(\text{books})

 Selection can result in a relation that has all of the tuples from the original (a relation equivalent to the original), some of the tuples from the original, or no tuples at all (an empty set).
-In the case of a empty relation, we still consider the relation to have the same schema as the original relation.
+In the case of an empty relation, we still consider the relation to have the same schema as the original relation.

 Since the result of a selection is a relation, we can apply another selection to the result.
 For example, we could find the books published after 1950, and then select from that result the books with **author_id** equal to 6: